Agentic Much? Adoption of Coding Agents on GitHub: RQ2: Adoption and project characteristics

 \paragraph{Overall adoption} The first section of \tabref{tab:overall_commit_ratios} shows the distribution of the commit ratio for all the projects that have file adoption markers.
 Overall, \AllFilesNoneValue \xspace of projects have a ratio of AI-assisted commit of 0 (this is smaller than the value among all adopters, $\approx$46\%, as we filter projects with few commits for this analysis).
 Out of the projects that have AI-assisted commits, the smallest category is the ``Experimental'' category (\AllFilesExperimentalValue\xspace).
 The second smallest is the ``Pervasive'' category, the one with the largest degree of AI assistance (\AllFilesPervasiveValue\xspace).
 The bulk of the remaining projects are roughly equally distributed between the ``Limited'' and ``Consistent'' category.

 Since we can not know for certain whether the projects with a ratio of 0\% have absolutely no AI-assisted commits or not, we filter them out in the subsequent analysis.
 Of the remaining projects, we see that a significant proportion of projects have a very high usage of coding agents, with almost a quarter (\AllFileswithcommitsPervasiveValue) of such projects having more than one in five commits that are AI-assisted.
 We find this number to be very high, especially considering that it is likely to be an undercount.
 We note that some projects have very high ratios of AI assistance at the commit level.
-In particular, \AllFileswithcommitsMajorityValue of projects with non-zero commit adoption have the \emph{majority} of their commits that are AI-assisted; \AllFileswithcommitsExtremeValue \ have three quarters or more of their commits that are AI-assisted.
+In particular, \AllFileswithcommitsMajorityValue \ of projects with non-zero commit adoption have the \emph{majority} of their commits that are AI-assisted; \AllFileswithcommitsExtremeValue \ have three quarters or more of their commits that are AI-assisted.

 As in the prior section, we also applied a Chi-square goodness-of-fit test to assess whether the observed values are evenly distributed across the commit ratio categories.
 We also computed the effect size associated with the Chi-square test.
 The results show statistically significant differences for all metrics (\emph{p-value} $<$ 0.01), confirming that the distributions are not uniform across categories.
-The effect sizes are \emph{medium} for all metrics.
+The effect sizes are \emph{medium} for all metrics{\emph{medium} for all files, and \emph{large} for the other metrics}.